gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/firefox_tweaks.md

 ### Cache the entire profile into RAM via tmpfs {#cache_the_entire_profile_into_ram_via_tmpfs}

-If the system has memory to spare, `{{ic|tmpfs}}`{=mediawiki} can be used to [cache the entire profile directory](Firefox/Profile_on_RAM "cache the entire profile directory"){.wikilink}, which might result in increased Firefox responsiveness.
+If the system has memory to spare, `{{ic|tmpfs}}`{=mediawiki} can be used to [cache the entire profile directory](Firefox/Profile_on_RAM "wikilink"), which might result in increased Firefox responsiveness.

 ### Force-enable hardware video decoding {#force_enable_hardware_video_decoding}